-Application Programming Interfaces, or APIs, typically have endpoint URLs that, when accessed, return data in a common exchange format, such as XML or JSON.
+Application Programming Interfaces, or APIs, typically have endpoint URLs that, when accessed, return data in a common exchange format, such as JSON.

 Many organisations use calendar applications to organise and display their events.
 These may be custom-made or, more likely, utilise applications like Google Calendar.
 Calendar applications maintain an underlying file for event storage and retrieval, typically in the iCal (.ics) format.